-Children are happy and settled in the pre-school and are able to freely access a wide range of resources and activities.
-The pre-school offers a welcoming environment to the children and they quickly settle into the routines of the morning.
+Children are happy and settled in the playgroup and are able to freely access a wide range of resources and activities set out for them.
+The playgroup offers a welcoming environment to the children and they quickly settle into the routines of the morning.
 Equality and diversity are promoted well.
 Staff provide good support and interaction during activities and are developing a good working knowledge of the Early Years Foundation Stage.
 Children particularly enjoy playing outside where they can have fresh air and exercise in all weathers.
 During creative play, they are able to experiment with the texture of dough and enjoy other art and craft activities.
 Staff use information from parents and their own observations of children's progress to identify each child's learning needs.
-Observations and assessments are recorded for each child but the system is quite complicated This is being reviewed and simplified to support and provide for all children?s interests and the next steps in their learning.
+Observations and assessments are recorded for each child.
+These have been identified as something the group can develop further, to ensure activities and learning experiences fully support all children's interests and the next steps in their learning.
 Younger children are becoming confident and good staff support helps them settle.
+The staff are committed to providing good quality care and education for all the children, who are all making good progress.

 Effective measures ensure that children are learning how to stay safe.
 Staff discuss safety issues with them and ask them to think about the consequences of their actions, such as running indoors.
-Children's health is generally well promoted.
+Children's health is well promoted.
 They make a good and positive contribution to their own care and learning.
-They follow good hygiene routines when visiting the toilet or preparing to have their snack, and access tissues to wipe their own noses, putting the tissue in the bin provided.
+They follow good hygiene routines when visiting the toilet or preparing to have their snack.
 This results in children being confident and learning self-care skills.
-However, staff do not always follow their hygiene procedures for nappy changing which does not minimise the risk of cross infection.
 Children talk about keeping themselves safe as all staff and children take part in fire drills to ensure the safe evacuation of the building.
-Children are learning to share and take turns and some are good at helping to tidy toys away before getting others out.
-They behave well and respond to reminders from staff.
+Children's behaviour is good, they are kind to each other and learning to share and take turns, and respond well to reminders from staff.
 Many are developing their independence and can take themselves to the toilet or put on their own coats before going outside.
-They have opportunities to recognise their own names when they self register and enjoy mark making activities.
-Children are beginning to count and learn about growing things as they plant their bulbs and water them.
+They have opportunities to recognise their own names when they self-register and enjoy creative activities.
+Children are beginning to count and solve problems, which successfully supports their early mathematical learning.
 They develop their physical skills as they run around the garden and ride on the wheeled toys.
-They use their imaginations well as they play in the role-play room.
+They use their imaginations well as they play in the role-play area.
 Children's social skills are developing well and are promoted by staff, who regularly praise the children for their achievements.